Protect International Education

 Urge the White House to Adopt a National Strategy for International Education

 The United States must increase its efforts to attract and retain the world’s best and brightest and ensure domestic students have access to opportunities that keep them competitive and equipped to collaborate across borders.
 A coordinated federal commitment to international education will ensure the United States has the talent pool necessary to innovate and engage with the world.

-Urge Congress to Support Study Abroad
+Urge Your Elected Officials to Diversify and Expand Study Abroad

 Speak out for students, scholars, and policies that matter to you!
 Educate Congress on how international education impacts your state and district and why we need a more globally engaged and welcoming United States.

 The Advocate of the Year Award is given annually to recognize an individual who has excelled in grassroots advocacy for international education and has inspired others to get involved.
 The 2023 Award was presented during Advocacy Day in March.